gerardPlanella/MultiLingual_Stereotypes/README.md

 ## Fine-tuning of the models

 Fine-tuning is possible through the use of all train_*.py file.
 Running them directly is possible.
 You can also change the flags for parameters such as batch_size, number of epochs, output_directory ...

+## Emotion Profile Analysis

+To perform similar analysis on the shifts of emotion profiles before and after finetuning as in our paper, you can follow the "Emotion Profile Analysis.ipynb".